sguntu4/ece464_p0/README.md

 • **4.4** | [○ basic_sim](README.md#44-basic_sim)
 _____________
 ## 1. About:
-    This is a logic simulator for the UIC class ECE 464: Testing and Reliability of Digital Systems.
+    Sample code of circuit simulator for Project 0, FAll 2019 UIC class ECE 464: Testing and Reliability of Digital Systems.

 ____________
-## 2. Format:
+## 2. Format of files:
-    Guidelines on how to format the NetList and the input.txt files
+    Guidelines on how to format the NetList benchmark and the input.txt files
-### 2.1 NetList:
+### 2.1 NetList benchmark (circuit file):
     # Comments are not read by the program
     # No two INPUT, OUTPUT, or GATE calls must be in a single "line of code"
     # VAR_NAME is the name of the variable you want to name that variable